samspills/models/README.md

   - `NUM_CLASSES` needs to match the number of classes/labels you're training on
   - OPTIONALLY, rename testset.py to match the name of your custom dataset

-2b.
-If you renamed testset.py, edit dataset_factory.py (also in the datasets directory), and change the testset entry in `datasets_map` to match your chosen dataset name.
+3. If you renamed testset.py, edit dataset_factory.py (also in the datasets directory), and change the testset entry in `datasets_map` to match your chosen dataset name.

-3. The training is kicked off by the `train_inception_on_testset.sh` script, which will call `train_image_classifier.py` which all the necessary parameters.
+4. The training is kicked off by the `train_inception_on_testset.sh` script, which will call `train_image_classifier.py` which all the necessary parameters.
   - point `TRAIN_DIR` and `DATASET_DIR` to the appropriate directories
   - IF YOU RENAMED TESTSET, change the `--dataste_name` parameter to match
   - Set the rest of your parameters as you will.
 The ones here aren't necessarily recommended, I chose them randomly when I started.
   - If you want to both train and evaluate, de-comment the evaluation section in the script.

+5. To run, `sh train_inception_on_testset.sh`

 These are roughly the steps to get something to start training without getting caught up by errors.
 No guarantees it'll train a useable model.